kotomisak/routines-android/README.md

 # kotox-android
-All kotox related android apps with all the kotox related reusable modules.
+Monorepo with all MJ's apps and ideas.

 # 0. Steps to build (run) the app
 Practical guide first: